cyb0rg71/Bug-Hunting-Cheatsheet/SQLi.md

 ' || (select ' ' from dual) || ' >> Oracle #200 ok means Oracle database exists.
 ```

-### Blind SQL injection with conditional errors to determine a table, other info exist or not
+### Blind SQL Injection with Conditional Errors to Determine Table, Other Info Exist or Not
 ```sql
 ' || (select ' ' from [table name here] where rownum = 1) || '-- - >> Oracle #200 ok means that table exists.